The opportunity to attend a travel blogging conference allowed me to indulge in a fantasy list of Boston foodie

-She began by selling her creations at the Boston Farmer's Market, and was such a hit, she opened her first of 12 cafes a year later.
+She began by selling her creations at the Boston Farmer's Market and was such a hit that she opened her first of 12 cafes a year later.

 I paired my Tatte Bakery & Cafe visit with a Sunday trip to Harvard University's campus in Cambridge (1288 Massachusetts Ave, Cambridge).

 Walking into the cafe, I was struck by the stylish design and black and white mosaic tile floor.

-Fresh-baked sweets were stacked in refrigerated display cases, and savory options were piled high on the countertops.
+Fresh sweets are stacked in refrigerated display cases, and savory options are piled high on the countertops.

 I ordered a chocolate coconut cloud meringue cookie and a Stumptown espresso mocha mousse.
 The former gluten-friendly, the latter to die for.